Another key inflation gauge fell sharply in May - KTVZ

 By Alicia Wallace, CNN

-The Producer Price Index showed that annual price increases seen by producers eased sharply to 1.1% for the 12 months ended in May, according to data released Wednesday by the Bureau of Labor Statistics.
-It’s the 11th consecutive month that this inflation measure has decelerated.
+The Producer Price Index showed that annual price increases seen by producers measured 1.1% for the 12 months ended in May, easing sharply from the 2.3% bump recorded in April, according to data released Wednesday by the Bureau of Labor Statistics.

+Driven by a decline in energy prices and food prices, this inflation measure has now decelerated for 11 consecutive months.
+It’s now at its lowest annual reading since December 2020, when post-pandemic demand was starting to return and producer prices were beginning their upward inflationary march.

 Economists were expecting a reading of 1.5% for the 12 months ended in May and a month-on-month retreat of 0.1%, according to Refinitiv estimates.